Pruritus (PDQ®): Supportive care - Patient Information [NCI]Skip to the navigation

 - A cool washcloth or ice held over the itchy area.

-- Firm pressure on the itchy area or on the same area on the opposite side of the body.
+- Firm pressure on the itchy area, on the same area on the opposite side of the body, and at acupressure points.

 - Rubbing or vibration on the itchy area.